-No matter how much you try to plan ahead, many projects are ultimately at the mercy of acts of God — weather events, natural disasters, and so on.
+No matter how much you try to plan ahead, many projects are ultimately at the mercy of an act of God — weather events, natural disasters, and so on.
 So what happens when disaster strikes?
-That’s what force majeure clauses are for.
+That’s what force majeure clauses are for in construction contracts.

 What is a Force Majeure Clause?

 A force majeure clause relieves one party from performing a contractual obligation under certain circumstances that would make performance impractical, impossible, or even illegal.
 The term translates to “superior force” – and that’s a good indicator for when these clauses come into play: when superior external forces such as a storm or a natural disaster affect a project participant’s ability to successfully complete their responsibilities in full or in a timely manner on a construction project.